Reading now: Understanding the turning circle: How to choose the right device

-In this article, you will learn everything you need to know about the turning circle: what it means exactly, why it is so important for work platforms and forklifts, and how to choose the right device for your location.
+In this article, you'll learn everything you need to know about the turning circle: what it means exactly, why it's so important for work platforms and forklifts, and how to choose the right device for your job site.

 In brief - what is the turning circle?

-The smaller the turning radius, the more maneuverable the vehicle or machine is .
-For work platforms and forklifts, a small turning circle is particularly advantageous in order to be able to work efficiently in tight spaces.
+The smaller the turning radius, the more maneuverable the vehicle or machine.
+For work platforms and forklifts, a small turning circle is particularly advantageous for working efficiently in tight spaces.

 Similar to a car: the turning circle of work platforms explained

-As with cars, the turning circle is a decisive factor for maneuverability in aerial work platforms.
-A small turning circle enables easy maneuvering in tight spaces - comparable to a maneuverable city car that can handle tight curves and narrow alleys better than a large off-road vehicle.
-A small turning circle is a decisive advantage, especially in warehouses with narrow aisles, on construction sites with limited space, or indoors such as churches or exhibition halls.
+Similar to cars, the turning circle is a crucial factor for maneuverability of aerial work platforms.
+A small turning circle enables smooth maneuvering in tight spaces – comparable to a maneuverable city car that handles tight turns and narrow alleys better than a large SUV.
+A small turning circle is a decisive advantage, especially in warehouses with narrow aisles, on construction sites with limited space, or in indoor spaces such as churches or exhibition halls.

-Work platforms with a small turning radius, such as compact crawler or mast platforms, are ideal for such locations.
-Their design - a rotating upper carriage and a crawler chassis - ensures that they can turn almost on the spot.
-This is particularly important in sensitive environments with limited freedom of movement.
+Aerial platforms with a small turning radius, such as compact crawler or mast platforms, are ideal for such locations.
+Their design—a rotating upper structure and crawler track—ensures they can turn almost on the spot.
+This is especially important in sensitive environments with restricted mobility.

 Why is the turning circle important for work platforms and forklifts?